 Postoperative bleeding should be suspected in any postoperative patient with hypotension, low urine output, or tachycardia.
 Even if these can be explained by other events, a complete blood count (CBC) is in order to rule out bleeding as a consideration.
 If bleeding is present, transfusion with blood and crystalloid to maintain blood volume are in order.
 Resuscitation should commence as you are looking for a source.

 Postoperative bleeding should be suspected in any postoperative patient with hypotension, low urine output, or tachycardia.

 - Surgical bleeding is usually from a blood vessel that was improperly occluded or was in spasm during surgery but is no longer in spasm and is bleeding into the surgical space.

 - Nonsurgical bleeding is associated with coagulopathy.

 Physical exam may reveal signs of shock as well as a tense or tender abdomen in the case of intra-abdominal bleeding, or a tense compartment after extremity surgery.
 Bleeding in the retroperitoneum may not be immediately obvious and should be suspected in aortic or prostate surgery.
 Bleeding may also not be obvious in obese patients.
-Drains left in ...
+Drains left ...